ERNEST-OSAGHAE/Letter-Grade-Calculator/LICENSE.md/.gitignore/README.md

-# Letter-Grade-Calculator
+Letter-Grade-Calculator
 This mini program I created with python calculates and outputs your letter grade when you input your GPA.
 Python was used to creat this mini program.
-# if client enters blank, echo "enter your GPA
+If client enters blank, echo "enter your GPA
-# if client enter non int, echo "enter numbers only"def main():
+If client enter non int, echo "enter numbers only"def main():